SatyendraPrajapati456/6604801_Satyendra_Prajapati_G3/README.md

 4.Use of Skewness and Kurtosis .How they are different from each other.
 5.Visualization
 6. How to present data if any question is raise .

+As I am using csv file i use read